 ASTK18012U Core Subject: Approaches to International Conflicts - From Theory to Methods

 The core subject provides candidates with deep knowledge and key competences to analyze international conflicts, understood broadly as anything from separatism, civil wars, terrorism, international controversies, status rivalry to diplomatic tensions.
-While the object of analysis is conflict, the core subject is not limited to the specific tradition of ‘conflict studies’, but has a strong component of other conflict-focused theories within IR.
+While the object of analysis is conflict, the core subject is not limited to the specific tradition of ‘conflict studies’, but has a strong component of other conflict-focused theories within and beyond IR.
 This unique approach to studying conflicts makes the core subject the place to go for graduate students who want to work with international conflicts and their resolution in an in-depth and theoretically advanced manner.
 It offers an ambitious program, which challenges students to work systematically by effectively linking theory, methods and empirics.